 I love Utah, but if I had to be anywhere else, I’d choose Polynesia.
 I’ve endeavored to develop the faith and humility for which Polynesians are known.

-You were born about five years after Matthew Cowley died.
-Was his influence still felt when you served your mission?
+Clark Monson was born about five years after Matthew Cowley died.
+Was Cowley’s influence still felt when Monson served his mission?

 I served in New Zealand more than 30 years after Matthew Cowley was mission president there, so I only met one man who had known him.
 Matthew Cowley was legendary among the Maori people, but most of the wards where I served were comprised of non-Maori Polynesians.